dimadesu/android-rtmp-ingest/README.md

 ## Termux

-Server will be running on [Termux](https://termux.dev/en/).
-Install it on your phone.
+MediaMTX will be running on [Termux](https://termux.dev/en/).
+Install Termux on your phone.
 Do not use Google Play version.

-Start Termux and run commands below.
+Start Termux and copy-paste or type commands below.

 ## MediaMTX